What is an International Board Certified Lactation Consultant (IBCLC)?

 An appointment to plan for managing breastfeeding and working is usually timed for about a month before returning to work.

-Here are some typical reasons for seeing a board certified lactation consultant.
-Early help resolves difficulties faster, builds a sense of confidence and provides support.
+Skilled help in the early days of breastfeeding resolves difficulties faster, builds a sense of confidence and provides support.
 Call for an appointment if you are experiencing any of the following:

 - difficulty positioning baby at breast